fatiando/website/cite/index.md

 (cite)=
-# Citing and supporting Fatiando
+# Citing Fatiando

 <p class="lead">
+If you use our software, please consider citing it in your publications.
 Our software is <strong>made by scientists and volunteers</strong> who generously donate their time and attention.
-Here are some of the ways in which you can help support the project and give back to the community.
+<strong>Citations</strong> help us justify the effort that goes into building
+and maintaining this project.
 </p>

-## Cite our software

-**Citations help us justify the effort that goes into building and maintaining this project**.
+## Citing the libraries

 Each of our libraries has a `CITATION.rst` file that describes the best way to cite it in publications: